kovurusaisachin/AllyGator/sprint1.md

 3) Push the changes to the newly-created branch.<br />
 git push origin any-branch name<br />
 4) Wait for the code-reviewers to finsh the review.<br />
-5) Merge the changes to the main branch after all the reviewers finsh the review.<br />
+5) Merge the changes to the main branch once all the reviewers finsh the review.<br />